China Airlines Flight 204

-China Airlines Flight 204 (CI204/CAL204) was a Boeing 737-209 that crashed into a mountain after takeoff from Hualien Airport, Taiwan, on 26 October 1989.
+China Airlines Flight 204 (CI204/CAL204) was a Boeing 737-200 that crashed into a mountain after takeoff from Hualien Airport, Taiwan, on 26 October 1989.
 The crash killed all 54 passengers and crew on board the aircraft.

 Aircraft

 The aircraft was a Boeing 737-209, MSN 23795, registered as B-180, that was manufactured by Boeing Commercial Airplanes in 1986.
 It was equipped with two Pratt & Whitney JT8D-9A engines.

 Accident

-Flight 204 departed Hualien Airport on a short-haul domestic flight to Chiang Kai-shek International Airport (now Taoyuan International Airport) on the island of Taiwan with 47 passengers and 7 crew members aboard.
+Flight 204 departed Hualien Airport on a short-haul domestic flight to Sungshan Airport on the island of Taiwan with 47 passengers and 7 crew members aboard.
 Ten minutes after takeoff, the plane collided with a mountain in the Chiashan range at an altitude of approximately 2100 m, 5.5 km north of the airport.
 All 54 passengers and crew members were killed.

 Cause

 The major cause of the crash was determined to be pilot error, as the experienced pilot (15 years with China Airlines) and a novice copilot departed from the wrong runway, a mistake compounded by ground-control personnel who failed to spot the error.
 The aircraft then flew the climb-out procedure for the correct runway, and as a result, the aircraft made a left turn toward the mountains rather than a right turn toward the sea.